to Seafarers of Southern Ontario

 Oshawa, Toronto and Hamilton

-The Rev'd Judith Alltree email@example.com is the Executive Director and Chaplain for Oshawa and Toronto.
+The Rev'd Judith Alltree firstname.lastname@example.org is the Executive Director and Chaplain for the Ports of Oshawa and Toronto.

 The Centre is located at 651 Burlington St. E.